Last updated March 2023

 Exclusions: No refunds are given for students excluded from school for disciplinary reasons.

-Insurance: No refunds are given.
+Insurance: No refunds are given if the student has travelled.

-A full term's notice in writing to the Principal is required to withdraw from a course or accommodation after it has started.
-Any refunds are given after a term's tuition fees are deducted as a cancellation charge in lieu of notice.
+A full term’s notice in writing to the Principal is required to withdraw from a course or accommodation after it has started.
+Any refunds are given after a term’s tuition and accommodation fees are deducted as a cancellation charge in lieu of notice.

 The Colleges reserve the right to determine the best course of study for any student and to exclude from class any student who, for reasons of ability or performance is not qualified to enter or remain in that class.
 Students will not be allowed to start any part of their study plan for which they have not reached the minimum entry requirement.